About the Photographer

 "Jack" has been a lifetime naturalist and has turned his causal photography hobby into a lifetime passion and mission.
 Your visit to this site is most appreciated and he hopes you enjoy the experience :)

-I am gradually becoming somewhat of a lens connoisseur, with vintage all-metal manual focus lenses fast becoming my preference.
-Classic MF lenses, with well-dampened focus rings, truly create a more intimate photographic experience, and they (almost without exception) offer superior build quality, focus throw, and results than do today’s plasticky AF lenses.
-In general, manual lenses bring with them the highest-quality optics (especially at mid-ranges).
+For nature hikes, I much prefer to use manual-focus glass for wide- and mid-range use.
+Classic Nikkor MF lenses, with well-dampened focus rings, create a more intimate photographic experience for me, and they (almost without exception) offer superior build quality, focus throw, and results, than do most of today’s plasticky AF lenses.

 This is my go-to standard macro choice.
 This lens is over 15 years old, it is a collector’s item, and is highly-sought-after by macro connoisseurs who desire the very best in lens-rendering characteristics.
 The Voigtländer 125mm f/2.5 Apo-Lanthar is coveted for its subtle color rendering, its very low chromatic aberration, and for producing a “3D-effect” in comparison to modern macros.
 Its greatest use is for macro focus-stacking, because it has 620° of focus throw, which is more than triple the precision of today’s AF macro lenses.
 The Voigtländer 125mm f/2.5 also makes a great short-telephoto.
 Manufactured by Cosina (who also makes Zeiss lenses), the “CV” (Cosina- Voigtländer) has an interesting history behind it.
 If you’re serious about your macro work, and especially if you like to stack in the field, I highly-recommend this lens over today’s commercial macro options.